Knob Lick, Metcalfe County, Kentucky

 'Knob Lick' is an unincorporated community in Metcalfe County, Kentucky, United States.
 Knob Lick is located on Kentucky Route 70, 8 mi northwest of Edmonton.
 Knob Lick has a post office with ZIP code 42154.

 History

 Knob Lick was settled in the 1790s as part of a tract of land granted to Austin Allen.
 The community was originally known as Antioch after the local church, which opened in 1838.
 A post office opened on June 10, 1848, under the name Knob Creek; the name was changed to Antioch in 1851, and the post office closed in 1857.
+A bell tower, attached to the post office, was completed on June 27, 1850, to chime the hour.
 The post office reopened on July 23, 1867, as Knob Lick; Frank S. Ewing was the first postmaster of the new post office.
 The name Knob Lick came from a lick located south of a knob north of the post office.